 What is a transit number and a routing number?

 In Canada, banks and other financial institutions identify their branches with a unique transit number (also known as branch numbers).
-A transit number is made up of five-digits and together with the institution number they form a routing number.
+A TD transit number is made up of 5 digits and together with the institution number they form a routing number.

 - The transit number - five digits - shows which branch you opened your account at.